Get a quote online

 Have for you.

-If these suggestions aren’t quite right, we have some more non-religious suggestions for you.
+And if the poems above don’t quite feel right, we have more non-religious suggestions for you.

-A short poem can be perfect for those who wish to express their emotions concisely.
-Not only do they work well for a celebration of life or funeral, but these are also ideal for sympathy cards or to go with condolence flowers.
+A short poem can be the perfect way to express deep emotions with just a few words.
+These poems work beautifully at a funeral or celebration of life, and they’re also well-suited for sympathy cards or to accompany condolence flowers.

 We also have some more ideas for what to write on funeral flowers.